eroscai/SZAVPlayer/README.md

 The Example project has implemented a complete play example, including play/pause/previous/next/seekToTime/cleanCache, etc.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+> If play failed in simulator, try exit simulator completely and restart again.

 ## Requirements